samthomson/oracle/README.md

 # oracle

+A crypto currency moving average service.
+It logs prices at frequent intervals, and can then determine a moving average for a frequency and period on demand.
+It also calculates a short and long moving average constantly, such that a latest moving average can always be queried without the small delay of calculating it fresh (useful when querying many currencies' moving averages.)

+Originally built around nomics api data, now it polls exchanges directly (currently bittrex and binance).

 ## 1.0 how it works

-- call [nomics](https://nomics.com/docs/) every x (five) minutes to get all currency prices, store in db.
+- call exchange every x minutes to get all currency prices, store in db.
+- calculate a short and long moving average for each currency every y minutes and store in db.
-- expose gql api containing moving averages.
-These can be calculated on the fly by looking at the pricing data in db.
+- expose gql api containing currency data (latest market status from exchange, latest calculated moving averages, on demand moving average).

 ### nomics mappings